Litigation Tracker

 Department of Education (Office for Civil Rights): Victim Rights Law Center v.
 United States Department of Education, Case No. 1:25-cv-11042 (D. Mass); 25-1787 (1st Cir.).
 On June 18, 2025, the district court granted Plaintiffs’ motion for a preliminary injunction, blocking Defendants from instituting the RIF as to OCR employees.
 On September 29, the First Circuit granted the Government’s motion for a stay of the preliminary injunction based on the Supreme Court’s order in McMahon.

 VOA: Abramowitz v.
 Lake, Case No. 1:25-cv-00887 (D.D.C.); 25-5145 (D.C.
 Cir.); 25-5314 (D.C.
 Cir.).
 On April 22, 2025, the district court granted the Plaintiffs’ motion for a preliminary injunction, ordering the defendants to “take all necessary steps to return USAGM [U.S. Agency for Global Media] employees and contractors to their status prior to the March 14, 2025 Executive Order” and restore USAGM grants and statutorily required programming.
 On May 3, the D.C.
 Circuit granted a stay.
 On May 7, The D.C.
 Circuit en banc stayed part of the panel’s order, but not the portion staying the district court’s reinstatement order.
 On August 28, the district court granted partial summary judgment to VOA Director Abramowitz, determining that his termination was unlawful and enjoining Defendants from removing Abramowitz from his position and granting expedited discovery concerning Defendants’ compliance with the prior orders.
 The court denied Defendants’ motion to stay pending appeal of the order granting partial summary judgment.
 On September 29, the district court suspended the planned RIF at USAGM.
+On November 17, Plaintiffs filed a motion for partial summary judgment.

 IMLS: American Library Association v.
 Sonderling, 1:25-cv-01050 (D.D.C.).
 On May 1, 2025, the district court issued a temporary restraining order.
 The judge, among other things, ordered that the agency shall not take any further actions to dissolve IMLS.
 On June 6, the court denied Plaintiff’s motion for a preliminary injunction.
 On September 5, Plaintiffs filed a motion for summary judgment.
+On November 19, the court set a briefing schedule.

 HHS: State of New York v.
 Robert F. Kennedy, Jr., 1:25-cv-00196 (D.R.I.); 25-1780 (1st Cir.).
 On July 1, 2025, the district court issued a preliminary injunction preventing HHS from proceeding with RIFs in several areas of HHS, specifically the CDC (including NIOSH), the FDA’s Center for Tobacco Products, and the Office of Head Start and Head Start employees.
 On July 18, the court denied Defendants’ motion to vacate the preliminary injunction and denied Defendants’ alternative request for a stay pending appeal.
 On August 12, the court granted in part Defendants’ motion to clarify the order on the preliminary injunction.
 On September 17, the First Circuit denied the Government’s motion for a stay pending appeal.
 On October 3, the district court denied the government’s motion to stay proceedings during the government shutdown.
+On October 14, the Government filed a motion to dismiss Plaintiffs’ amended complaint.
+On October 30, the First Circuit dismissed the appeal by stipulation of the parties.
+On November 14, Plaintiffs filed an opposition to the motion to dismiss.

 HHS: Jackson v.
 Kennedy, 1:25-cv-01750 (D.D.C.).
 A group of terminated HHS employees filed this class action suit on June 3, 2025.
 Defendants filed a motion to dismiss on September 5.